scenario-labs/model-police/README.md

     <br>
 </p>

-`model_police` library aims to help developers to deal with model and framework jungle.
+`model_police` library aims to help deal with model and framework jungle.
 It classifies model checkpoints against model dictionaries, in order to check their class compatibility for safe loading.
-With following rule in mind: better add more model dictionaries than add more rules to a code base that mixes with data and ends as a manually coded random forest.
+With the following rule in mind: better add more model dictionaries than add more rules to a code base that mixes with data and ends as a manually coded random forest :-)

 The model police inspector takes as input either a model `state_dict`, a checkpoint path, or a folder path containing full models such as Flux.1 Dev.

 The model police inspector requires a list of dictionaries in the folder `model_dictionaries` in the following form: `(model)_(type)_(framework)(_*).csv` where `model` is a model class identifier ('sdxl', 'flux', 'sd1-5', ...), `type` is checkpoint type ('full', 'lora', or components such as 'transformer', 'unet', 'vae', 'text-encoder', 'text-encoder-2', 'safety-checker') and `framework` is the model code format ('diffusers', 'bfl', 'kohya', ...).
-Anything after in the model dictionary name is ignored.
+Anything else after in the model dictionary name is ignored.
 The scripts `./checkpoint keys model.safetensors` and `./dump_from_diffusers repo_id` enable to easily dump new model dictionary either from a checkpoint file or folder, or for any diffusers' library pipeline.

 It's possible to use it as a command line: